delta-io/delta/protocol_rfcs/in-commit-timestamps.md

 ## Recommendations for Readers of Tables with In-Commit Timestamps

 For tables with In-Commit timestamps enabled, readers should use the `inCommitTimestamp` as the commit timestamp for operations like time travel.
-If a table has commits from a period before In-Commit timestamps were enabled, the table property `delta.inCommitTimestampEnablementVersion` would be set and can be used to identify commits that don't have `inCommitTimestamp`.
+If a table has commits from a period before In-Commit timestamps were enabled, the table properties `delta.inCommitTimestampEnablementVersion` and `delta.inCommitTimestampEnablementTimestamp` would be set and can be used to identify commits that don't have `inCommitTimestamp`.
 To correctly determine the commit timestamp for these tables, readers can use the following rules:
 1. For commits with version >= `delta.inCommitTimestampEnablementVersion`, readers should use the `inCommitTimestamp` field of the `commitInfo` action.
 2. For commits with version < `delta.inCommitTimestampEnablementVersion`, readers should use the file modification timestamp.

-Furthermore, for queries that need the state of the table as of timestamp X, readers should use the following rules:
+Furthermore, when attempting timestamp-based time travel where table state must be fetched as of `timestamp X`, readers should use the following rules:
-1. If timestamp X >= `delta.inCommitTimestampEnablementTimestamp`, only table versions >= `delta.inCommitTimestampEnablementVersion` should be considered for the query.
+1. If `timestamp X` >= `delta.inCommitTimestampEnablementTimestamp`, only table versions >= `delta.inCommitTimestampEnablementVersion` should be considered for the query.
 2. Otherwise, only table versions less than `delta.inCommitTimestampEnablementVersion` should be considered for the query.